Learn about new developments that affect Kiwis moving to Australia - join our newsletter.

 Foreign Exchange Specialists

 Depending on how much money you are converting, you can save yourself hundreds, or even thousands of dollars by using a specialist foreign exchange company.
-We used Currency Online, a New Zealand based specialist foreign exchange company, because we could get a much better rate, we paid no commission, and we could do everything online.
-Just by choosing to use Currency Online instead of a bank, we saved a few hundred dollars.
-There are other specialist providers too, but we chose Currency Online because of the added convenience of being able to do it all online.
+We used XE (previously known as Currency Online), a specialist foreign exchange company with NZ offices, because we could get a much better rate, we paid no commission, and we could do everything online.

 Here's the basic process we went through to convert our money, once we had our Aussie bank account opened:

-1. Open an account with Currency Online.
+1. Open an account with XE.
 It doesn't cost a thing, and you don't need to do regular transactions with them.
 You'll need to send electronic copies of your ID to complete the process.
 Just scan or take a photo of your passport (or drivers license, etc) and email them as per the instructions they give you.

 2. Once your account is open, log in and create yourself as the receiver of the Australian funds (this is referred to as creating a beneficiary).
 Use your new Aussie bank account details to have the Australian dollars paid directly into your account.
-This part can be confusing, so watch the video to the right if you want some help with it.

 4. Your Australian dollars will appear in your bank account, less any telegraphic transfer (TT) fees the bank has charged you to receive the funds.